 I have something to say to you, dream chaser: If you are actively pursuing your dreams – stop giving things away for free and stop reducing your prices on your artwork.

 I say this with all the love in my being because I have been there.
 I have discounted my art and my work and never gave myself enough credit for my skills or what I am able to do.
-Even now The Playground is an incredibly low investment and I’ve been told to charge more – but I won’t – not right now.
+The Gathering is an incredibly low investment and I’ve been told to charge more – but I won’t – not right now, maybe not ever.

 But that’s not the point, the point is this:

 No matter your craft, you deserve to be paid for all that you do.

 I recent weeks I’ve attended two shows and both times given stickers for taking the time to speak to them, to drive a few hours to see them but I happily pay the cover charge, the merchandise prices if it means that you will keep doing what you are doing and cover your expenses to travel.
 On both occasions, we bought merchandise from the bands because I have this crazy thing that I want them to succeed.

 I feel weird and awkward (but not ungrateful) when I am giving something for